 Outsourced marketing services involve hiring an external expert, agency, or platform to handle some or all of a company’s marketing activities.
 This can range from specific tasks like content creation to managing the entire marketing strategy.

 Costs vary widely based on the scope of work and the type of provider.
 A freelancer might charge by the hour ($50 to $150+), while a full service agency might charge a monthly retainer of $5,000 to $20,000 or more.
-Platforms can offer a lower cost starting point, sometimes for a few hundred dollars a month.
+AI powered hybrid platforms can offer a lower cost starting point, sometimes for a few hundred dollars a month, while still delivering multi channel execution.

 It depends on your goals, budget, and needs.
 Outsourcing offers cost savings, flexibility, and access to a wide range of specialized skills.
 An in house team offers deep brand immersion and direct control.
 Many companies use a hybrid model, combining a small internal team with external partners.

 Start by defining your goals.
 What do you want to achieve?
-Next, determine your budget and identify which marketing functions are the best candidates for outsourcing (this how to outsource digital marketing (startup guide) expands on the step by step process).
+Next, determine your budget and identify which marketing functions are the best candidates for outsourcing.
+This how to outsource digital marketing guide expands on the step by step process.

 Absolutely.
 Small businesses are among the biggest beneficiaries.
 Outsourcing allows them to access expert level marketing talent and achieve consistent results that would be impossible to manage with a small internal team, all while saving money compared to hiring.